 Quick seafood stir-fry.
 Use any seafood such as scallops or shrimp.
 Add about 1 inch of water or broth to your wok and cook the seafood until it is opaque.
 When it is almost there, add in chopped veggies.
 For crispy veggies, cook for just a minute or two.
 For softer ones, cover the wok and simmer for 5 minutes.
 Add seasonings such as garlic ginger soy sauce or chili if desired.

 A twist on tuna salad.
-Pop open a can of tuna, and mix with low fat may.
+Pop open a can of tuna, and mix with a small amount of mayo (I love avocado mayo myself!).
 Chop half a cucumber and add in.
 Throw some capers for an extra punch.
-Stir and enjoy this refreshing tuna treat over crisp bread.
+Stir and enjoy this refreshing tuna treat over crisp bread or kale wraps.

 Turkey burger bites.
 When choosing meat for turkey burgers, look for 99% or 93% lean varieties.
 Keeping lean meat moist can be a challenge, so I recommend cooking them in aluminum foil to retain the juices.
 Separate your ground turkey into patties, each on its own piece of foil.
 Flatten the patty, top with seasoning of choice, and then pile on fresh veggies.
 Bake at 375 for 45 minutes.

 Souper soup.
 Take any homemade or canned soup and add cubes of cooked chicken or turkey.
 Soups are a wonderful way to winterize your new protein ideas.

 The slimwich.
 Use light bread or a low-carb pita or tortilla.
 Pile on roast beef or pastrami.
 Skip cheese and mayo, but add mustard to taste.

 Mushroom-wich.
 Take a broiled portabella mushroom cap like a bun (open faced sandwich) and pile on lettuce, mustard and turkey or ham slices.